MohammadMasud/tipsd/README.md

 # tipsd
 tipsd - code
-This is a catch all repository and storage for asns and other things
+This is a catch all repository and storage for code and assignments